 There are many pros and cons to using personal credit cards for business expenses.
 Choosing the right card depends on whether you prefer the protection and features of a personal credit card over the spending controls and features offered by business cards.

-Follow these six tips for using a personal card for business effectively.
+Follow these four tips for using a personal card for business effectively.